Most Famous Logos with a Panda

 Logo Panda Global

-The online platform Panda Global has an emblem reminiscent of artists’ work in the cubism style – however, in a modern interpretation.
-The entertainment service icon consists of different geometric shapes, and there is no single circle among them.
-The head is depicted as a white octagon with a dark outline, the ears and eyes are black rectangles, and the nose is a triangle.
-The picture is outlined around the perimeter with a thin light green stripe.
-The same green accents are featured in the design of the Panda Global website.
-Obviously, they must be associated with plants, namely bamboo, which is eaten by pandas.
-The inscription next to it also looks futuristic.
-Designers used a geometric grotesque for it with rectangular intra-letter gaps and shortened vertical lines at the “p” and “d.”
+Online platform Panda Global has an emblem reminiscent of the works of artists in the Cubist style, however, in a modern interpretation.
+The icon of the entertainment service consists of various geometric figures, none of which are circles.
+The head is depicted as a white octagon with a dark outline, ears and eyes as black rectangles, and a nose as a triangle.
+The perimeter of the figure is outlined with a thin, light green stripe.
+The same green accents are present in the Panda Global website’s design.
+Obviously, they should be associated with plants, namely with bamboo, which pandas feed on.
+The lettering next to it also looks futuristic.
+The designers used a geometric grotesque with rectangular intra-letter breaks and shortened vertical lines at the letters “p” and “d.”

 Chengdu Research Base of Giant Panda